OpenVPN/openvpn3-linux/docs/dbus/dbus-service-net.openvpn.v3.netcfg.md

 ### Method: `net.openvpn.v3.netcfg.SetDNSSEC`

-Changes the DNSSEC validation behavior for DNS queries done via the DNS server configured for this virtual interface.
+Changes the DNSSEC validation behaviour for DNS queries done via the DNS server configured for this virtual interface.

 #### Arguments